santihoyos15/santihoyos15/README.md

     - Styled Components
     - NodeJS
     - Git.

- I’m open to learning in general and always try to deliver the best product I can.

-Looking for exciting projects that improve our world. 🚀
+- 🚀 Looking for exciting projects that improve our world.
 - 👀 I’m interested in startups.
 - 📫 How to reach me: santiagohoyos2808@gmail.com